School Streets

 — Parent

-Closing the roads around schools is a powerful way to show that roads can be reclaimed from traffic, and makes the alternatives such as cycling and walking more attractive.
+Closing the roads around schools to motor traffic is a powerful way to show that roads can be reclaimed, and makes the alternatives such as cycling and walking more attractive.

-School Streets can help to improve poor air quality around schools where children are clustered at the start and end of the day.
 They also make it safer to walk, cycle and scoot to school, creating a more pleasant environment and giving children a chance to get some exercise.
+Travelling actively improves mood, behaviour and confidence, increases attention levels and enhances performance.

-In January 2021 we published a report with Possible, the Active Travel Academy and Transport for Quality of Life, which assessed the current status and future potential for School Streets in four cities: London, Birmingham, Leeds and Bristol.
+Our School Streets report with Possible, the Active Travel Academy and Transport for Quality of Life assessed the future potential for School Streets in four cities: London, Birmingham, Leeds and Bristol.
 It found that:

 "a comprehensive roll-out of School Streets in the four cities would reduce exposure to air pollution and road danger for 1.25 million primary and secondary students.”